DebaA17/django-project/README.md

-# Django Personal Portfolio
+# Django Portfolio Template

-A modern Django-based personal portfolio website with project showcase, contact form, and visitor logging (IP, ISP, system, browser, timestamp).
+A modern Django-based portfolio template with project showcase, contact form, and visitor logging (IP, ISP, system, browser, timestamp).
+Each user can add their own profile, skills, and projects using the admin panel.

 ## Features
 - Add/view projects (admin panel)